-Read our 2018 annual report
+Read our 2022 annual report

-Ibre Seid claims he was the first person in his community to taste a potato and this could very well be true.
+Ibre Seid claims he was the first person in his community to taste a potato, and this could very well be true.

 With the rains becoming increasingly erratic, barley was not wholly reliable, leaving farmers like Ibre unable to feed their families.

-We ate once a day.
-Sometimes twice, but normally once.
+"We ate once a day.
+Sometimes twice, but normally once," he told Concern.

 Potatoes were chosen because they are easy to grow, easy to cook, nutritious and can be stored for longer than other crops.

-No one believed this project would work.
-No one knew about potatoes – no one in the village.
+"No one believed this project would work.
+No one knew about potatoes – no one in the village," he insisted.

 Concern supported Ibre by providing training on how to grow the new crop.
 When the time came to harvest, he couldn’t believe the result.
-He said:

 "I don’t remember the last time I took one of my children to the health centre.
 My first harvest produced 15 quintal (1,500kg).
-I took the surplus to market.
+I took the surplus to market."

 This project has been so successful that we're now working with 8,000 other farmers to encourage crop diversification.